phoeniX-Digital-Design/phoeniX/Firmware/README.md

 - `syscall.c` : C code implementing a minimalistic set of system calls and related functions
 - `hex_converter.py` : Python script to generate a Verilog standard hex file representing the instruction memory

 However, users can customize these scripts to suit their specific application requirements if needed, while still ensuring the Makefile's integrity and functionality.
-Detailed descriptions of each script in the Firmware directory are provided below.
 </div>